 Paragon School, Lyncombe Vale, Lyncombe, Bath

 The proposed site of tree works is the setting of the Paragon School, a Grade II* mid-18th century detached house, now school, situated within the Bath conservation area and World Heritage Site.
 Within the Conservation Area Appraisal, the area is positively noted for its “semi-rural character” and low-density appearance due to the mix of developed streets bordering open fields and woodland, notably contrasting with the denser, urbanised core of Bath city centre.
-The site is situated within both the Local Ecological Network and the Green Infrastructure Network.
-The proposed area of tree works is located just outside of a Site of Nature Conservation Interest to the east.
+The site is situated within both the Local Ecological Network and the Green Infrastructure Network, and is partially identified to the south and west within a Site of Nature Conservation Interest.
 The school site is expansive in scale and forms an important contributor to the green, wooded character and appearance of the area.